Superalgos/Superalgos/docs/pages/suite/suite-anatomy-of-an-indicator.md

 The reason why Paula has two processes is related to the products Paula creates and the way each dataset is structured.

 The Multi-Period-Market process stores data in *market files* while the Multi-Period-Daily process stores files in the *daily file* type of dataset.
 This is a common occurence in most indicators.
-The reason is that this is the desired behavior so that data may be consumed efficiently both in the lower and higher frequency time periods.
+The reason is that this is the desired behavior so that data may be consumed efficiently both in the lower and higher frequency time frames.